Library cards, account logins and PINs

 - Blu-Ray players also play DVDs

-- We have Blu-Ray only packages and "combo" packages that also include a DVD copy of the movie
+- Some of our Blu-Ray items are "combo" packages that also include a DVD copy of the movie

 We can repair most DVDs and CDs.
 Please notify staff of problems when you return the item.